Valais Blacknose Society Rules

 - If you have mislaid your password, please click on the ‘lost my password’ button on the Online Registry log in page and we will resend it – this is not an automatic process.
 A new password will be emailed to you as soon as possible.
 You MUST register your lambs BEFORE you sell or breed from them.

-DNA parentage verification – This is compulsory for all lambs produced by Embryo transfer and born in 2020 or later.
-DNA testing and parentage verification is voluntary for all other animals.
+DNA parentage verification – This is compulsory for all lambs produced by Embryo transfer and born in 2020 or later and all rams registered from 1st January 2021.

 Kinship – Grassroots provide a free kinship analysis to check the degree of relationship between the ewes and the rams you are thinking of breeding.
 One third of all lambs registered in 2019 were by embryo transfer.
 This means that the population is increasing rapidly but the amount of genetic variation remains very restricted.
 Please be careful to avoid high levels of inbreeding when selecting rams to mate with your ewes.